circlejourney/circlejourney/README.md

 ### Hi, I’m circlejourney! 🐳 My projects can be seen live on my [website](https://rebuild.circlejourney.net/interactive/).

-I'm a web developer with an interest in narrative and creative-oriented websites and web applications.
-I mostly work with the PHP/Laravel + MySQL + HTML/CSS/JavaScript stack, and also have some experience with React.js (I will publish some React projects soon).
+I'm a web developer with a particular interest in creativity-oriented web apps, games, and virtual places.
+I mostly work with the PHP/Laravel + MySQL + HTML stack, and also have some experience with React.js.
 - **HTML, CSS, JavaScript**: >10 years
 - **PHP**: Templating, file manipulation and writing HTTP APIs, >10 years
 - **Laravel**: 1 year